 In our sessions you can expect to be introduced to new concepts, to engage in discussion, to role-play, and embrace new skills.
 All coaching sessions are results-driven and emphasize the application of newly learned skills in practical workplace situations where your staff will identify opportunities, engage those opportunities, discuss outcomes, and make real-time course corrections in order to achieve successful outcomes.
 Team sessions are intentionally limited to ten participants in order to maximize staff participation and comprehension, while the participation of your executive and management team ensures the solidarity of staff objectives, process, practices and skills among senior and staff level personnel.

 We know from experience that individual successes that lead to greater understanding, lead to increasing levels of enthusiasm, competence and success in and among employees.

 Coaching consists of routinely scheduled team, small group and individual coaching sessions.
 Each session is designed to consistently build upon the skills, practices and content introduced in prior sessions.
 The integration of client-specific resources along with the modifications made to your process, practices, and systems are an integral part of each session.
 Session objectives and certification requirements are clearly defined and are intended to set staff expectation, increase preparation, and maintain forward progress.

 Communication with executive and management level personnel is routine.
-Sessions focus on staff progress, potential course corrections, process and performance management implementations, and incorporating value creation as an integral part of strategic planning, sales and account management.
+Sessions focus on staff progress, potential course corrections, process and performance management implementation, as well as the integration of value creation practices into strategic planning, sales, account management and support.
 Staff sessions are equally valuable and used most effectively to address staff specific areas of weakness, to accelerate the adoption of new skills, to define account-specific strategies, and reinforce the importance of maintaining a value creation mindset.

 The Sobering Reality of the Sales and Business Development Professional